Peptide-powered wellness.

 Tell us about your hair-loss pattern, medical history, and goals.
 It takes a few minutes and there is no charge to start.

-A licensed US physician reviews your intake via telehealth and decides whether finasteride, minoxidil, or both are appropriate for you.
+A licensed US clinician reviews your intake via telehealth and decides whether finasteride, minoxidil, or both are appropriate for you.
 You pay nothing unless treatment is prescribed.

-If treatment is prescribed, a licensed pharmacy ships your medication to your door, with refills and physician follow-up managed online.
+If treatment is prescribed, a licensed pharmacy ships your medication to your door, with refills and clinician follow-up managed online.

 The treatment